ocodo/.doom.d/ocodo-handy-functions.md

 ### filter-recentf

 Remove entries matching `pattern` from recent files.
-This is operating on the recentf-list, in memory.
+This is operating on the `recentf-list`, in memory.
-Use recentf-save-list to persist.
+Use `recentf-save-list` to persist.

 ```lisp
 (filter-recentf (pattern))